Flooding of the Nile: Perennial irrigation

 Muhammad Ali Pasha, Khedive of Egypt (r.
 1805–1848), attempted to modernize various aspects of Egypt.
 He endeavoured to extend arable land and achieve additional revenue by introducing cotton cultivation, a crop with a longer growing season and requiring sufficient water at all times.
-To this end, the Delta Barrages and wide systems of new canals were built, changing the irrigation system from the traditional basin irrigation to perennial irrigation whereby farmland could by irrigated throughout the year.
+To this end, the Delta Barrages and wide systems of new canals were built, changing the irrigation system from the traditional basin irrigation to perennial irrigation whereby farmland could be irrigated throughout the year.
 Thereby, many crops could be harvested twice or even three times a year and agricultural output was increased dramatically.

 In 1873, Isma'il Pasha commissioned the construction of the Ibrahimiya Canal, thereby greatly extending perennial irrigation.